-‘Course’: the leisure training courses supplied by us, together with relevant Course Materials (where applicable) as more particularly described on the Website or in our brochure;
+‘Course’: The Recreation training courses supplied by us, together with relevant Course Materials (where applicable) as more particularly described on the Website or in our brochure.

 ‘Intellectual Property Rights: patents, rights to inventions, copyright and related rights, trademarks, trade names and domain names, rights in get-up, rights in goodwill and to sue for passing off, rights in designs, rights in computer software, database rights, rights in confidential information (including know-how and trade secrets) and any other intellectual property rights, in each case whether registered or unregistered and including all applications (or rights to apply for and be granted) and renewals or extensions of, such rights and all similar or equivalent rights or forms of protection which may now or in the future subsist in any part of the world;